nazarsosyak/adav-group/README.md

 ---

-### The investigation
+### The investigation workflow

-This site is structured as an ongoing investigation.
-Posts follow the logic of an epidemiological inquiry:

-- **Symptoms** — volatility spikes and abnormal correlations
-- **Transmission** — how shocks spread through the network
-- **Case Zero** — identifying the first infected stock
-- **Verdict** — assessing responsibility and systemic impact
+This investigation is deliberately staged — like a real outbreak response:

+1. **Market segmentation**
+   We first scan the full timeline to detect **critical periods** where an outbreak is suspected.

+2. **Zoom-in on a selected outbreak window**
+   Once a period is flagged, we isolate it and treat it as a **contained outbreak**.

+3. **Network analysis**
+   Inside the outbreak window, we build a network of interactions to identify:
+   - probable patient zero
+   - super-spreaders
+   - propagation paths

+4. **Sector analysis**
+   Finally, we map the outbreak onto sectors to detect:
+   - critical sectors that amplify contagion
+   - sector-to-sector transmission patterns
+   - whether the outbreak is localized or system-wide

 ---